List of Tamiya product lines: RC gliders

-Quick Drive
+Quick drive

-The QD (Quick Drive) Series are 1:14 scale pre-built and simplified versions of Tamiya's 1/10 scale RC cars and trucks.
+The QD (quick drive) series are 1:14 scale pre-built and simplified versions of Tamiya's 1/10 scale RC cars and trucks.
 This series was introduced in 1988 with the Thunder Shot QD aimed at bringing the joys of RC racing to children.
 The models were pre-assembled and supplied ready-to-run with radio gear, batteries and charger all included and featuring a two-speed gearbox.
 The range included versions of the Midnight Pumpkin, Super Sabre, Manta Ray and Monster Beetle.

 Solar powered cars

 Tamiya, as well as building solar powered educational models, also built the first solar powered radio controlled car called the Solar Eagle SRC-6000.

-Trucks and trailers (1/14 scale)
+1/14 trucks

 Tamiya produces 1/14 scale radio controlled trucks using ABS body shells.
 The trucks 540-size electric motor/3-speed transmission-combination is powerful enough to tow an adult behind the truck on a skateboard.

 Available in the current truck range are the following rigs: